Calciumdibromid/CaBr2/README.md

 CaBr2 is a [tauri](https://github.com/tauri-apps/tauri) project.

-Frontend is written in angular (JS) and backend is in pure rust.
+Frontend is written in Angular 11 and backend is in pure rust.

 To start execute `yarn start` to build ans serve UI, execute `yarn tauri-start` to get the aplication window.